Lowest CPM? Fleet Wraps!APRIL 3, 2019| SpeedPro

 6. Fleet Wraps vs. Digital Displays

 The widest of digital advertising’s strategies, digital displays account for online banners, landing page ads and pop-ups.
 These advertisements differ from others online in that they don’t show up in search queries.
-In other words, they don’t actively target leads like other marketing strategies, meaning a smaller reach and a reduced lead pool.
+In other words, they don’t actively target leads like other marketing strategies.
+This equates to a smaller reach and a reduced lead pool.

 Industry research points to another fact: It takes retargeting to convert leads through digital display ads.
 In other words, the original display ad itself may not be enough.
-Out-of-home marketing like vehicle wraps can compound that digital-display lead generation by more than 40 percent, further proving these online ads on their own may not be worth the investment.
+Vehicle wraps can compound that digital-display lead generation by more than 40 percent, proving these online ads by themselves may not be worth the investment.